ANANDH-KUMAR-R/ANANDH-KUMAR-R/README.md

 # Hello!
 I'm [Your Name] 👋

-I'm a dedicated [Your Profession, e.g., Software Engineer, Data Scientist] with a passion for innovation and growth in the tech industry.
-With a strong background in [mention relevant skills or industry], I'm currently open to new opportunities where I can contribute to impactful projects, continue learning, and bring value to a dynamic team.
+I'm a dedicated Front-End Software Developer with a passion for innovation and growth in the tech industry.
+With a strong background in HTML, CSS, JavaScript, Bootstrap, and React, I'm currently open to new opportunities where I can contribute to impactful projects, continue learning, and bring value to a dynamic team.

+#FrontendDeveloper #WebDevelopment #JavaScript #React #Innovation #TechIndustry #CareerOpportunities

 ---